isomerpages/moe-acsi/_sports-and-games/Canoeing/Testimonials.md

 ####  Emmanuel Ku (1.08 – 2022)

 I am Emmanuel Ku from class 1.08 (2022).
 When I was in ACS Primary, I joined rugby and swimming as my CCA.
-These 2 CCAs require a lot of training & time to be physically fit.
+These 2 CCAs require a lot of training &amp; time to be physically fit.
 The trainings had contributed to my high level of good physical health.
-However, after PSLE and also Covid over the last 2 years, most of my active activities stopped & I did not spend much time outdoors, thus I put on a lot of weight.
+However, after PSLE and also Covid over the last 2 years, most of my active activities stopped &amp; I did not spend much time outdoors, thus I put on a lot of weight.

 In 2022, after I entered ACSI, my parents wanted me to try something new.
 Additionally, some of my friends who are already in canoeing persuaded me to join canoeing.
 When the trials for canoeing began, I decided to participate as there was no harm trying.
 The coaches were friendly and helpful in teaching us the proper way to canoe and kayak.
-I followed their instructions during the trial, took some online quizzes & demonstrated some level of proficiency, I was overjoyed that I got selected for the canoeing CCA!
+I followed their instructions during the trial, took some online quizzes &amp; demonstrated some level of proficiency, I was overjoyed that I got selected for the canoeing CCA!

 At first, when I joined canoeing, it was quite tough as I had to juggle between school work and 2 CCAs.
 Additionally, canoeing training is quite rigorous as the training takes up to 3 days of after school time a week.
 With the help and advices from my teachers and friends, they taught me how to manage my time wisely.
 My parents also kept reminding me about the importance of work life balance, and knowing the art of setting priorities.

 There were many things which I have benefited from Canoeing CCA in the past year.
 I learned to not only work in team, but individually.
-Being new to canoeing from the start, I picked up a lot of new skills in managing the canoe and importantly how to maneuver it correctly & speedily.
+Being new to canoeing from the start, I picked up a lot of new skills in managing the canoe and importantly how to maneuver it correctly &amp; speedily.
 Last but not least, I learned too that perseverance, humility and unity are very important to allow me to keep learning with a positive attitude.

 * * *